caarlos0-graveyard/hazelcast-bug/README.md

 HZ_IP=8.8.8.8 java -jar target/ec2-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```

-Hazelcast will stop in the "STARTED" log and will never exit.
+Hazelcast will stop in the "STARTED" log and will exit after a loooong time.
+If it

-If it happens inside an app server (like jBoss), this is very likely to rollback
+happens inside an app server (like jBoss), this is very likely to rollback
 the deploy due to timeout.